NativeScript/nativescript-remote-builds/README.md

 1) `cd {{yourNativeScriptAppRoot}}`
 2) `npm i https://github.com/NativeScript/nativescript-remote-builds/tarball/master`

+> IMPORTANT: The plugin depends on NativeScript CLI hooks even before the CLI installs the node packages.
+If you delete your `node_modules` folder, ensure that `npm i` is called before the `tns` commands, otherwise you could get unexpected exceptions.

 ## Setup

 The plugin supports two configuration files expected in your **NativeScript app root directory**: